codingwatching/voxelcore/doc/en/entity-properties.md

 ### *blocking*

-Determines whether the entity blocks installation of blocks.
+If true - the entity blocks the placement of a block that intersects with the entity's hitbox.

 *In the future will also block other entities movement.*